 Making Apple Cider Vinegar at home is frugal and self-sufficient

-If you have a bottle of Braggs Apple Cider Vinegar, you can make apple cider vinegar at home, and stop forever buying apple cider vinegar at the store.
-When you make apple cider vinegar at home you participate in self sufficiency at its best.
-Making ACV at home is frugal as well as self-sufficient, since one small bottle of Braggs Apple Cider Vinegar can give you ACV for life — just add apples.
+If you have a bottle of Braggs Apple Cider Vinegar, you can make apple cider vinegar at home, and stop forever buying it at the store.
+When you make apple cider vinegar at home, you participate in self-sufficiency at its best.
+Making ACV at home is frugal as well as self-sufficient since one small bottle of Braggs Apple Cider Vinegar can give you ACV for life — just add apples.
 Do you have a wild apple tree in your neighbourhood that the fruit is just falling on the ground?
 Ask if you can pick it.
 Do you have an apple orchard in your community?
 Ask for their cull apples or cider apples.

 This method uses 1 gallon of raw apple cider.
-You can make the apple cider yourself using a cider press, like we did.
-Or you can contact your local organic apple grower and request a 1 gallon jug of raw apple cider.
+You can make the apple cider yourself using a cider press as we did.
+Or you can contact your local organic apple grower and request a 1-gallon jug of raw apple cider.
 Most apple cider sold in the store has been pasteurized by heat processing, to prevent fermentation.
-You can use this, if its all you can find, but you will have to add the correct beneficial bacteria and wine yeasts.
+You can use storebought if it’s all you can find, but you will have to add the correct beneficial bacteria and wine yeasts.
 Pasteurized apple cider will not ferment properly because the yeasts have been killed by heat.

 Making apple cider vinegar at home in 2 easy steps

 Cover the jars with a clean cotton handkerchief.
-I secure the handkerchief on the jars using a metal jar ring.
-You can use a rubber band, instead.
-Some recipes say to use cheese cloth to allow vinegar fruit flies into the mixture.
-They will crawl through the cheese cloth and lay their eggs in your fermenting cider.
+I secure the tissue on the jars using a metal jar ring.
+You can use a rubber band.
+Some recipes say to use cheesecloth to allow vinegar fruit flies into the mixture.
+They will crawl through the cheesecloth and lay their eggs in your fermenting cider.
 EWWWW!
 No thanks.
-You don’t need the hit and miss additions of fruit fly bacteria for your self sufficiency efforts.
-Go with the clean handkerchief and you won’t have any fruit fly dung or larva in your finished ACV.
+You don’t need the hit and miss additions of fruit fly bacteria for your self-sufficiency efforts.
+Go with the clean handkerchief, and you won’t have any fruit fly dung or larva in your finished ACV.

-During this stage the jar may overflow, so keep it on a towel in your cupboard or on your window sill.
-You don’t want to be cleaning up sticky juice off your cupboards and counters.
+During this stage the jar may overflow, so keep it on a towel in your cupboard or on your windowsill.
+You don’t want to be cleaning up sticky juice off your cabinets and counters.

 Step 2: Converting the hard cider to apple cider vinegar

 Taste your DIY apple cider vinegar.
-Does it taste like you expect it to?
+Does it taste as you expect?
 It will mellow with age, but it should taste sour, but not metallic or bitter.
 If you like the taste, save your SCOBY in a glass jar, covered with 1/2 inch of the vinegar.
 Keep it in the fridge for your next batch.

 Now pour off the vinegar from your jars into glass bottles.
 I just washed and reused my empty Braggs bottles.
 They are already labelled.
-I left the sludge in the bottom of the jars, along with any poorly formed scobies.
+I left the sludge at the bottom of the jars, along with any poorly formed scobies.
 Wash the jars later.
-I poured the vinegar off into clean glass bottles and capped.
-The vinegar will improve in flavour if you let it age a few months, like wine improves.
-Some of the harshness will be removed in the aging process and the flavour will get smoother.
+I poured the vinegar off into clean glass bottles and capped it.
+The vinegar will improve in flavour if you let it age a few months like wine it develops over time.
+Some of the harshness will be removed in the aging process, and the flavour will get smoother.
 But you can use it right away, without aging if you want to.